By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Fill a large pot with water, add a generous pinch of salt, and bring it to a vigorous boil.
+Fill a large pot with water, add a large pinch of salt, and bring to a rolling boil.
+Add spaghetti and cook to al dente according to package directions — typically 8–10 minutes for dried long pasta.

 Tips for Success